tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

   *  I need to either pick up a disc brake fork or fit some V-brakes on the front (and risk messing up that pretty red rim).
   * It needs a spacer under the stem.
 Right now there's too much movement.
   * The disc brake isn't adjusted quite right and tends to squeal.
+  * I don't like the derailleur I used and need to clean up a better one.
   * My cabling could be a lot tidier.

   None of this stuff is particularly surprising with such an involved build, and none of it is all that hard to sort out.
 Expect another update shortly!